jtakayama/makahiki/doc/installation-makahiki-vagrant-environment-setup.rst

   > git clone http://github.com/csdl/makahiki.git

-.. note:: Installing Git for Windows with default settings should let you use the ``git clone`` command in the Command Prompt without opening Git for Windows.

-   If this does not work, you will need to use Git for Windows to execute the ``git clone`` command instead.
+.. note:: If you are unable to use the `git clone` command, you will need to use the Git for Windows command prompt instead.

 Install Makahiki On Vagrant
 ---------------------------